 We love Halloween, and all of the food and fun that come with this holiday.
 We have family traditions that bring back a flood of happy memories.
-These cute witch fingers are so easy to make.
+These cute Spooky Witch finger cookies are so easy to make.

 Spooky Witch Fingers are a fun cookie that shows up to our family Halloween parties.
 The kids absolutely love this spooky dessert.
 They also love to help make them.